 Ezy Roller — 5-star reviews and it has won tons of awards.
 Can’t really go wrong, right?

 Remote control cars — These are fun for boys of any age.
 This Maisto R/C Rock Crawler is awesome.

 LEGOs — Perfect because there are tons of options leaving something for every boy — Star Wars, Minecraft, Hero Factory, Castle, Chima, Super Heroes, Lone Ranger, SpongeBob, Indiana Jones, Ninjago.
 Make sure to also pick up the LEGO Play Book: Ideas to Bring Your Bricks to Life for added inspiration.

 If you’re in the Portland area, consider giving a gift certificate to the Bricks & Minifigs stores located in Canby, Beaverton, and Ridgefield, Washington.
 They have used LEGOs and almost every minifig known to man.

->

-> Spin Master Perplexus — This is the COOLEST maze-type game, with the maze completely encased in a plastic bubble.
+Spin Master Perplexus — This is the COOLEST maze-type game, with the maze completely encased in a plastic bubble.
 You turn the ball around and around to roll the ball through the maze.
 My boys have spent HOURS playing with this.
-The Original is a great option, but they also have a Star Wars version (complete with sounds!) and an Epic (super hard).
+The Original is a great option, but they also have a Harry Potter version and an Epic (super hard).

->

-> Don’t underestimate the power of a good book!
+Don’t underestimate the power of a good book!
 Christmas is a fun time to add to your home library.
 We have rounded up our favorite chapter books and series ideas for elementary-aged boys.